dangquocvuong/Hearthstone/README.md

 A hero only attack the other hero.
 Minion/shaman deals damage to all units.
 Player is defeated when his hero has 0 HP.
 When a turn finishes, player shall be able to see remaining HP and Attack of all units in the battle.

+Every 2 turns, the player receives a random card from the board.

 Example:
 Assume that player 1 and player 2 have the following hero and cards and player 1 goes first.
 	Player 1: Butcher, 2 Ragnaros, 2 Bloodmage, 4 Flametongue, 1 Brawl, 1 Techies